Introduction

 2. Treat the urogenital and gestational disease

-Lovage has a high amount of canephron which shows a beneficial effect on the treatment of urinary tract infections and kidney stones in adults and in children by increasing the rate of removal of kidney stones (4).
+Lovage has a high amount of canephron which shows a beneficial effect on the treatment of urinary tract infections and kidney stones in adults and children by increasing the rate of removal of kidney stones (4).

 3. Lovage treats liver toxicity